rombert/google-gin-pom/README.md

 staging repository.

-To perform deployment, please make sure to follow the instructions at [https://docs.sonatype.org/display/Repository/Sonatype+OSS+Maven+Repository+Usage+Guide#SonatypeOSSMavenRepositoryUsageGuide-7c.StageArtifactswithAnt](Staging artifacts with Ant) and to have a GPG key configured.
+To perform deployment, please make sure to follow the instructions at [Staging artifacts with Ant](https://docs.sonatype.org/display/Repository/Sonatype+OSS+Maven+Repository+Usage+Guide#SonatypeOSSMavenRepositoryUsageGuide-7c.StageArtifactswithAnt) and to have a GPG key configured.